Shirikara/Proteomics-QC-Tracker/README.md

 ---

 ## **Navigating in the GUI** 🧭
-This window should appear when the GUI is initialized:
+This window appears when the GUI is initialized:

 <img src="GUI_view_new.PNG" alt="QC Metrics Example" width="500"/>

-The user chooses which metrics to plot and selects the stats file containing folder:
+Choose which metrics to plot:
 <img src="GUI_view_ticked_metrics_of_interest_new.PNG" alt="GUI_view_ticked_metrics_of_interest" width="500"/>

 Select whether to save the plots (Yes/No):
 <img src="GUI_view_dropdown_save_plots.PNG" alt="GUI_view_dropdown_save_plots" width="500"/>

 Select the <ins> folder that contains the stat files </ins> and where the database will be saved (the result of clicking on the green button):

 <img src="GUI_view_select_folder.PNG" alt="GUI_view_select_folder" width="500"/>